Action Plan for Net Zero Energy Housing in Canada Takes Next Step

 The CHBA supports innovation in our industry with the goal of creating a market advantage for builder and renovator members pursuing Net Zero Energy performance.
 This Program will help to meet the housing aspirations of Canadians, and renew Canadian leadership in high performance housing.

 A Full Spectrum of Market Offerings

 The CHBA supports a full spectrum of voluntary energy performance levels to provide Canadians with higher performing homes.
-These programs present a complete market offering that is applicable to custom and production homes, renovations and low-rise MURBs.
+These programs present a complete market offering that is applicable to custom and production homes, renovations and low-rise Multi-Unit Residential Buildings (MURBs).